-Depending on the time and age, we cope with them in various ways; sometimes healthy, often times, not.
-Whenever I was a child, probably around 5, I refused to go outside unless my mom tied a scarf around my ears.
-I apparently developed the fear of bugs at a early age; I was too afraid that a bug would go in my ear and get stuck inside.
-Therefore, cover my ears and it’s solved!
+Depending on the time and age, we cope with them in various ways.
+Sometimes healthy, oftentimes not.
+Whenever I was a child, probably around 5 or so, I refused to go outside unless my mom tied a scarf around my ears.
+I apparently developed the fear of bugs at a early age; I was so afraid that a bug would go in my ear and get stuck inside it!
+Therefore, cover my ears and the problem is solved.

 I know I was an angsty teenager that wrote [bad?] poetry; it was my outlet to release the pain I dealt with.
 Looking back, I smile and reminisce on my old writings.
 I still like them, I’d probably edit them, but maybe I’ll share what I wrote in my teenaged years, have a small laugh with how I mainly wrote in quatrains that contained all rhyme.
 It is nice to reflect on my older writings compared to my writing style now.
 One thing hadn’t changed though: my capitalization!

 Present day me is a little less angsty now, or tries to be, but there are still fears that I am learning how to overcome each time I encounter them.

 My fears stem from an immense worry of inadequacy.
 I stress over being enough for everyone that I love.
 Am I the type of daughter my parents hope I am?
 Am I doing all I can to be the sister my siblings need?
 What do I need to do to become a better friend or wife, to measure up with my loved ones?

 No one is testing me, so sometimes these seem like irrational fears.
 I create a concern larger than the initial state, but we all do that sometimes.
 I am the only person standing in my own way.

 I stress on being enough for my future career.
 The problem is, I spend more time worrying than changing the outcome.
 This is most definitely not a healthy way to handle a challenge in life; stress will cause me to retrogress steps back, not progress.